-- The discount rate was decreased from 3.87% to 3.50%. - Per capita claims costs were updated based on changes in the underlying claims and benefit provisions. - The trend rates were updated based on the SOA-Getzen trend rate model version 2019\b.
-The 2019 non-Medicare trend assumption is based on preliminary estimates of calendar year 2018 claims experience.
-The initial 2019 through 2022 trend assumptions were based on a review of the Commonwealth's historical trend rates during the years 2015 through 2018 and emerging experience, separately for non-Medicare and Medicare benefits.
-The Medicare Advantage Plan trend in 2019, 2020, and 2022 was adjusted based on the fully-insured Medicare Advantage premium guarantees for calendar years 2020 2022 and the expected increase to market rates for the renewal in 2022.
+- The discount rate was decreased from 3.50% to 2.21%. - Per capita claims costs were updated based on changes in the underlying claims and benefit provisions. - The trend rates were updated based on the SOA-Getzen trend rate model version 2020\b, the impact of the discontinuation of the ACA Health Insurer Fee and Excise Tax.
+The short-term trend assumptions were based on a review of the Commonwealth's historical trend rates during the years 2017 through 2019 and emerging experience, along with industry surveys, separately for non-Medicare and Medicare benefits.